 The battle between brands in the F&B sector will be won not by whoever offers the most benefits but by whoever has a way to prove it.
 Read on to find out what changes some top pioneer brands such as OLAM, SLAY Coffee, and MILK MANTRA are bringing out by implementing food traceability with blockchain in agriculture.

 Table of contents

 What are the new consumer drivers, and how blockchain in agriculture is driving them?

 The statistics don’t lie.
 Global Consumer behavior patterns in the current COVID climate have turned the food industry upside down.
 Historically, the consumer’s decision was based on three traditional drivers: taste, price, and convenience, and although there have always been other factors to consider, only a tiny percentage took them into account.

 Today this is no longer the case.
 The traditional drivers have been joined by a new set of evolving drivers that have positioned themselves in the consumer’s value driver plate with an unquestionable weight that ultimately determines their purchasing decision and seems likely to become the norm for the future consumer.
 Continued adaptation of Blockchain in agriculture is leading to these developments.

 Health & Wellness: Involves attributes ranging from nutritional content and organic production to all-natural ingredients and fewer artificial ingredients.

 Safety: Applies to both product attributes, such as the absence of allergens and pesticides, and company attributes like accurate labeling.

-Social impact: From company attributes such as local sourcing, animal welfare, sustainability, and fair treatment of employees.
+Social impact: From company attributes such as local sourcing, animal welfare, sustainable agriculture, and fair treatment of employees.